Clean case data

 Prerequisite

-In this episode, we will use a simulated Ebola dataset that can be:
+In this episode, we will use a simulated Ebola dataset.
+To access it:

 Introduction